Jimmy Page: Interest in the occult

-Page's interest in the occult started as a schoolboy at age fifteen, when he read Aleister Crowley's Magick in Theory and Practice.
+Page's interest in the occult started as a schoolboy at age 15, when he read Aleister Crowley's Magick in Theory and Practice.
 He later said that following this discovery, he thought: "Yes, that's it.
 My thing: I've found it."

 The appearance of four symbols on the jacket of Led Zeppelin's fourth album has been linked to Page's interest in the occult.
-The four symbols represented each member of the band.
-Page's own so-called "Zoso" symbol originated in Ars Magica Arteficii (1557) by Gerolamo Cardano, an old alchemical grimoire, where it has been identified as a sigil consisting of zodiac signs.
+The four symbols represent each member of the band.
+Page's so-called "Zoso" symbol originated in Ars Magica Arteficii (1557) by Gerolamo Cardano, an old alchemical grimoire, where it was identified as a sigil consisting of zodiac signs.
 The sigil is reproduced in Dictionary of Occult, Hermetic and Alchemical Sigils.

 During tours and performances after the release of the fourth album, Page often had the "Zoso" symbol embroidered on his clothes, along with zodiac symbols.
-These were visible most notably on his "Dragon Suit", which included the signs for Capricorn, Scorpio and Cancer which are Page's Sun, Ascendant and Moon signs, respectively.
+These were visible most notably on his "Dragon Suit", which included the signs for Capricorn, Scorpio, and Cancer, which are Page's Sun, Ascendant and Moon signs, respectively.
 The "Zoso" symbol also appeared on Page's amplifiers.

-The artwork inside the album cover of Led Zeppelin IV is from a painting attributed to the artist Barrington Colby, influenced by the traditional Rider/Waite Tarot card design for the card called "The Hermit".
-Very little is known about Colby and rumours have persisted that Page painted it.
+The artwork inside the album cover of Led Zeppelin IV is from a painting attributed to artist Barrington Colby, and influenced by the traditional Rider/Waite Tarot card design for the card called "The Hermit".
+Very little is known about Colby, and rumours have persisted that Page painted it.
 Page transforms into this character during his fantasy sequence in Led Zeppelin's concert film The Song Remains the Same.

-In the early 1970s Page owned an occult bookshop and publishing house, The Equinox Booksellers and Publishers, named after Crowley's biannual magazine, The Equinox.
+In the early 1970s, Page owned an occult bookshop and publishing house titled The Equinox Booksellers and Publishers, which was named after Crowley's biannual magazine, The Equinox.
 The design of the interior incorporated Egyptian and Art Deco motifs, with Crowley's birth chart affixed to a wall.
 Page's reasons for setting up the bookshop were straightforward:

 There was not one bookshop in London with a good collection of occult books and I was so pissed off at not being able to get the books I wanted.

 The company published two books: a facsimile of Crowley's 1904 edition of The Goetia and Astrology, A Cosmic Science by Isabel Hickey.
 The lease eventually expired on the premises and was not renewed.
 As Page said: "It obviously wasn't going to run the way it should without some drastic business changes, and I didn't really want to have to agree to all that.
 I basically just wanted the shop to be the nucleus, that's all."

 Page has maintained a strong interest in Crowley for many years.
 In 1978, he explained: